reminia/zendesk-mcp-server/README.md

 A Model Context Protocol server for Zendesk.

-This server provides tools, prompts to analyze or respond to a zendesk ticket.
+This server provides a comprehensive integration with Zendesk.
+It offers:

+- Tools for retrieving and managing Zendesk tickets and comments
+- Specialized prompts for ticket analysis and response drafting
-Also, it provides access to the Zendesk Help Center articles as a knowledge base resource.
+- Full access to the Zendesk Help Center articles as knowledge base

 ## Setup